Does knitting ever make your eyes glaze over? It can happen to the best of us! Here are tips for overcoming knitting

-I feel like boredom can be a dirty secret in the world of knitting.
+Boredom can feel like a dirty secret in the world of knitting.
 After all, knitting is supposed to be our hobby.
 If you’re bored with your hobby, where does that leave you?

 After reading some of the comments I received from a question I once asked of subscribers, one can see two distinct kinds of knitting boredom.

 One: boredom with knitting lengthy projects that require a significant investment in time (not to mention yarn!).

 I’ll confess right away that I have definitely struggled with knitting boredom, and with both kinds!
 They’re almost equal and opposite types of boredom, but they can definitely strike the same knitter.